- Any Subject

 SocINDEX FullText EBSCO Help Guide

-- Enter the key words of your top in the text entry box/es at the top left of the screen.
+Enter in the search term box/es the keywords of your topic.
 Try to include only one word or two word phrases in each box.

-- Click on the check box for "Full Text" under "Limit your results" to find only articles that appear in their entirety in this database.
+- Full Text: Click the select box for "Full Text" to find only articles that appear in their entirety in this database.

-- Click on the check box for "Scholarly (Peer Reviewed) Journals" under "Limit your results" to find only articles from scholarly (research) journals.
+- Scholarly (Peer Reviewed) Journals: Click the select box for "Scholarly (Peer Reviewed) Journals" in order to find only articles from scholarly (research) journals.

 Once you have entered the search information listed above and click the "Search" button, the following information and options will appear:

-Once you select an article title, the following options and information for the article record appear:
+Once you click on an article title, the following options and information for the article record appear:

 General Tips for Searching